elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 - From the Jenkins dashb click on 'Build Now'
 - Download the output zip to your local machine
 - Hover over your builds number under the 'Build History' section.
 Click on 'Console Output'
 - Look for the output directory of the zip compression command.
-It set output in a jenkins workspace folder.
+It set output in a jenkins workspace folder

 Download the zip file to your local machine.
 You'll need to have an established SSH connection between you local machine and the Jenkins server.
-See the next section to set that up.
+See the next section to set that up

 -Once you have and established ssh connection you can run this to download the zip to your local machine